Innovations in Renewable Energy: Shaping a Sustainable Future

 Sophie Mather: A textile expert and the brain behind biov8tion, Sophie is innovating in sustainable fibers that can be used in packaging.
 Her initiative focuses on upcycling waste into packaging textiles.

-Chris Jordan: Notable for his documentary artwork, Chris’s alarming visual representations of plastic waste, like “Midway: Message from the Gyre”, have spurred many packaging innovators to pursue eco-friendly .
+Chris Jordan: Notable for his documentary artwork, Chris’s alarming visual representations of plastic waste, like “Midway: Message from the Gyre”, have spurred many packaging innovators to pursue eco-friendly alternatives.

 Susie Hewson: Founder of Natracare, Susie developed the world’s first certified organic cotton tampons and plastic-free pads.
-Her commitment extends to sustainable packaging, advocating for compostable materials in feminine hygiene .
+Her commitment extends to sustainable packaging, advocating for compostable materials in feminine hygiene products.

 Top 10 Sustainable Transport Infrastructure experts to follow

 Janette Sadik-Khan: As the former Commissioner of the New York City Department of Transportation, Sadik-Khan transformed New York’s streets by emphasizing pedestrian zones and bike lanes.
-She is a principal at Bloomberg Associates and an advocate sustainable urban .
+She is a principal at Bloomberg Associates and an advocate for sustainable urban mobility.

 Andreas Rohl: Formerly leading Copenhagen’s bicycle program, Rohl has been instrumental in making Copenhagen a bike-friendly city.
 His insights into urban planning and sustainable mobility have made him an influential figure in sustainable transport.